dmitriyrepin/debug-logger/README.md

 # Introduction
-Debugging and Stackdriver loggingNode.js/Express.js app
+Debugging and Stackdriver logging for a Node.js/Express.js app

 ## Motivation
 * When debugging locally, we often use console.log()
   * No message categorization or visual cues